chrisgrieser/shimmering-obsidian/documentation/Utility Features.md

 <!-- /MarkdownTOC -->

 ## Paste URL into selection
+⚠️ *Deprecated – this feature will not be further developed and potentially replaced due plugins able to achieve the same thing better.*
 **`Triggered via Hotkey`: Paste URL into selection.**
-- Basically replicates the functionality of the [plugin of the same name](https://github.com/denolehov/obsidian-url-into-selection), which unfortunately does not work anymore.
 - When you have text selected and an URL in your clipboard, this will automatically turn the selected text into a Markdown link with the URL from the clipboard.
-- Suggested keyboard shortcut is something like `cmd + k`
+- Suggested keyboard shortcut is something like `cmd + K`
 - 💡 Turn off respective hotkey in Obsidian to avoid conflicts.

  <img src="https://user-images.githubusercontent.com/73286100/133614452-ef3147bf-7cd1-4dad-9b76-880f93fdcdf8.gif" alt="paste url into selection" width=50%>